espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 **Function:**

-Query the Enterprise AP to which the ESP station is already connected.
+Query the configuration information of the Enterprise AP to which the ESP station is already connected.

 **Command:**